Desmodium glabellum

-Desmodium glabellum (Dillenius' ticktrefoil or tall tick-trefoil) is a perennial herb and wildflower in the pea family native to eastern and central North America.
-It grows in fields, woodland borders, and disturbed areas.
+Desmodium glabellum is a species of flowering plant in the legume family Fabaceae.
+It is native to the eastern and central United States.
+It is commonly called Dillenius' tick-trefoil in honor of Johann Dillenius, a British botanist of German birth.
+It is also known as the tall tick-trefoil.

 Description

-Desmodium glabellum grows to 5 feet tall with alternate palmately trifoliate leaves.
+Desmodium glabellum is a herbaceous perennial plant.
+It grows to 5 feet tall with alternate palmately trifoliate leaves.
 Light pink to purplish flowers appear June through September.
 Seeds in sticky pods arranged in a row of 2-5 segments appear August–October.
 This species is very similar to Desmodium perplexum from which it was recently split.